alshedivat/al-folio/_pages/about.md

 I worked with Prof. <a href="https://www.kuet.ac.bd/eee/suyusuf/">Dr. Md.
 Salah Uddin Yusuf</a> during my undergraduate thesis.
 We worked on object detection and efficient implementation of the DL model.

+In my spare time, I like to play the guitar, you can watch some of my performances on YouTube (just search for "Shetu Mohanto").

 #### __Research interests__
 1. Deep learning
 2. Machine learning on low power devices